 The Institutional Equity team provides educational programs available to staff and faculty, as part of Tulane’s commitment to fostering and maintaining a diverse working and learning environment.
 We are offering new and innovative programs on a broad range of topics including diversity in recruiting, civil treatment education, unconscious bias, as well as sexual harassment and discrimination prevention education to learn how to recognize, respond and report incidents.
 Learn more.

 Tulane is committed to building a cohesive, collaborative environment which fosters mutual respect and understanding between individuals and is enriched by our differences.
-Our conflict resolution pilot program offers consultation and training as an alternative approach to resolving conflict in an informal manner.
+Our conflict resolution program offers consultation and training as an alternative approach to resolving conflict in an informal manner.
 The process is impartial, objective and aims to address conflict at the earliest opportunity.